Top 2000: Impact of current events

 The placement of certain songs in the Top 2000 results have been impacted by current events.
 In 2009, Dutch singer Ramses Shaffy had three songs in the top 10 because he died three days before the voting closed.
 Because of Michael Jackson's death in June that year, he tripled the number of songs in the list compared to the year before, from nine to twenty-seven.

 In 2015, John Lennon's "Imagine" was voted number one for the first time, in association with the piano act of Davide Martello after the November 2015 Paris attacks.
 In 2019, "De boer dat is de keerl" (The Farmer, That's the Dude) by the Dutch "farmer rock" band Normaal debuted at number nine after a farmers' alliance campaigned on social media to vote for the song.
 This was seen as a show of support during the farmers' protests that started because of parliament's proposal to halve the country's livestock for the reduction of agricultural pollution in the Netherlands.

 In 2021, "A Whiter Shade of Pale" by Procol Harum jumped up 150 spots to number three after the murder of crime reporter Peter R. de Vries, who listed the song as his favourite and had it played at his funeral.
 That year, Golden Earring's "Radar Love" also entered the top ten for the first time in honor of George Kooymans, who was diagnosed with ALS, prompting his retirement and the band's breakup.
 In 2024, "Better Days" by Dermot Kennedy debuted at number six because it was a meaningful song to Eva Hermans-Kroot, a Dutch blogger who died of lung cancer during the voting week.

 Current events have also caused songs to drop on the list.
 In 2021, rumors about Marco Borsato's inappropriate behavior led to four of his songs falling off the list entirely.
 In 2022, Borsato was officially accused of sexual assault, and his songs all dropped by an average of 375 spots.
+In 2025, Borsato's songs once again saw a rise in positions after he was found not guilty of the charges during that year's voting period.
+The highest ranked among these was "De Waarheid" (lit.
+'The Truth'), taking spot 35, a rise of 1393 positions compared to the year prior.

 Social media is also used by voters to get a song into the Top 2000.
 A notable example is the Pokémon Theme, which entered the chart in 2015 after a successful Facebook campaign and has remained on the chart since.